jayparmar88/jayparmar88/README.md

 - 👋 Hi, I’m @jayparmar88
-- 🌱 I’m student of learning IT Engineering.
+- 🌱 I’m student of IT Engineering.